CharlesHahn/GMX_Simple_Analysis_Tool/README.md

 4. add --legend_ncol to set the number of columns of legends
 5. fixed the bug in dssp cmd about b==0
 6. add figure.figsize in DIT.mplstyle to set the size of figure
+7. add --x_numticks to set the number of ticks
+8. fixed the bug about z_precision in 3d plot

 ## Others